matthiasrohmer/styling-automatic-workspace/README.md

 Afterwards open [http://localhost:5173/](http://localhost:5173/) in your Google Chrome (Canary), open DevTools, and reveal the Workspace tab in the Sources panel.
-If you set up everything correctly, you'll see an infobar at the bottom offering you the option to connect the folder to the workspace.
-Once you've clicked `Connect...`, Chrome will ask you to allow full access to the folder via a browser permission prompt.
-You need to click `Allow` here.
+If you set up everything correctly, you'll see an folder row labeled `automatic-workspace-folders-vanilla` with a _Connect_ button next to it.
+Once you've clicked _Connect_, Chrome will ask you to grant permission to the folder via a browser permission prompt.
+You need to click _Allow_ here.

 If everything went well, you'll now be able to use the project folder as part of your Workspace and edit files from your project directly within DevTools, and